Mate choice copying: Benefits

-Mate-choice copying has evolved to eliminate the possible costs—including time and energy —of mate-choice.
+Mate-choice copying has evolved to eliminate the possible costs—including time and energy—of mate-choice.
 The fact that mate-choice copying exists in various species is due to the differential abilities of females in choosing a desirable male with good quality genes.
-In other words, not all females have the same capability of taking good decisions when it comes to mate-choice.
+In other words, not all females have the same capability of making good decisions when it comes to mate-choice.
 Therefore, mate-choice copying as a behavior has evolved through social learning to educate those females—including naive ones—to choose a desirable male, allowing only good quality genes to be propagated in the population over time.
 For instance, naïve female mice that had just entered the estrus cycle for their first time might choose a male if its urine is associated with the smell of other, older females in the estrus cycle.
 Therefore, mate-choice copying reduces the error frequency in mate-choice among inexperienced females, guaranteeing an increased relative fitness for the copying females.
 Another example can be seen in black grouse, Tetrao tetrix, where the naive females in their first breeding season tend to mate later than experienced females so that the former can copy the choice of the latter.